TreyMBach/Personal-Portfolio/README.md

 ## Usage
 The website is structured in several main sections:
-- **Header**: With a navigation bar and a call-to-action button for contacting Trey.
+- **Header**: With a navigation bar and a call-to-action button for contacting Me.
-- **About Me**: Introduces Trey and his approach to web development.
+- **About Me**: Introduces Me and his approach to web development.
 - **Projects**: Highlights two key projects, "G2 Contracting LLC" and "Drop D", with brief overviews and links to view more details.
 - **Contact**: (Commented out in the provided code) A section with a form for visitors to send messages directly from the site.
 - **Footer**: Contains contact information and social media links.